procrastinate-org/procrastinate/docs/discussions.rst

     Python's ``async/await`` features, but about the fact a job is launched in the code, and then the calling code moves on, not waiting for the completion of the job.
-Because of this, asynchronous tasks should have a side effect, and dosomething that modifies the world (e.g. compute a costly function **and** store the result somewhere), otherwise the result of the computation will be lost.
+Because of this, asynchronous tasks should have a side effect, and do something that modifies the world (e.g. compute a costly function **and** store the result somewhere), otherwise the result of the computation will be lost.